rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 Develop workflow functions to handle common tasks across different models types.

 Four models were created with a notebook for each.
-The workflows are nearly identical in each since I could establish a common set of steps and standardise the most labour intensive into functions where the entire step could be replaced with a function call.
+The workflows are nearly identical in each since I could establish a common set of steps and standardise the most labour-intensive into functions where the entire step could be replaced with a function call.

 Outside of the typical functions (load, save, etc), functions were created for visualising, and reporting.